OpenEMR

 Main Features

-• Patient registration and management
+• Patient scheduling and management

-• Electronic claims and billing
+• Electronic claims submission and insurance billing

 Installation Guide